bioinformaticsdotca/Pathways_2017/integrated_assignment_1/new_assignment.md

 8. Select several nodes and edges. *Heat Map (nodes)* will show the union of all genes in the selected gene sets. *Heat Map (edges)* will show only those genes that all selected sets have in common.

-9. Go to View -&gt; Show Results Panel.
+9. Go to View -> Show Results Panel.
 Change q-value (FDR) as well as similarity cutoffs and see how the network changes.
 Redo the layout.
 Save the file.

 **Question** What conclusions can you make based on these networks?